Tamas-Gavlider/The-Hunger-Gamers/README.md

 * **Black:** Often associated with elegance, and modernity.
 * **Red:** Conveys excitement, energy, and passion.
 * **Yellow:** Represents happiness, optimism, and energy.
-* **Gray** It was used as the background color on Events html due to contrast errors.
+* **Gray** It was used as the background color on Events html due to contrast errors and background color<br>
+on index html to overlap the background image.

 These colours together create a bold, and energetic vibe.